oscaracena/pygattlib/README.md

 Python pip
 ----------

-Install as ever (you may need the packages listed on DEPENDS files):
+Install as ever (you may need to install the packages listed on DEPENDS files):

+    $ sudo apt-get install $(cat DEPENDS)
     $ sudo pip install gattlib

 Debian way